 #5 DEVELOPMENT OF BCTV RESISTANCE IN SUGAR BEET

-Sugar beet production in the Western United States is under threat from a major viral disease, Beet curly top virus (BCTV) and Rhizomania caused by Beet necrotic yellow vein virus (BNYVV).
+Sugar beet production in the Western United States is under threat from a major viral disease, Beet curly top virus (BCTV).
 BCTV vectored by the beet leafhopper, is mainly controlled using insecticides including neonicotinoid seed treatments and cultural practices aimed at either avoiding beet leafhoppers (by early planting) and/or controlling weeds to reduce the presence of alternate hosts for the vector.
 Although, host/genetic resistance against the virus exists, the resistance is low to intermediate, and there are reports of breakdown of resistance due to the emergence of resistance breaking BCTV isolates.
 This project is focused on identifying and validating viral genes to be used with the CRISPR/Cas9 system for the development of virus resistance in sugar beets.